 System call interception#

-LXD supports intercepting some specific system calls from unprivileged containers and if they’re considered to be safe, will executed with elevated privileges on the host.
+Incus supports intercepting some specific system calls from unprivileged containers.
+If they’re considered to be safe, it executes them with elevated privileges on the host.

-Doing so comes with a performance impact for the syscall in question and will cause some work for LXD to evaluate the request and if allowed, process it with elevated privileges.
+Doing so comes with a performance impact for the syscall in question and will cause some work for Incus to evaluate the request and if allowed, process it with elevated privileges.